OpenLiberty/tutorial-microprofile/README.md

 1. Apache Maven (https://maven.apache.org/)
 1. An editor with Java support (e.g. Eclipse, VS Code, IntelliJ)

+## Introduction

+Cloud-native is an approach to application development and deployment.
+It's the product of a number of industry movements over the past 10-15 years - agile development practices, DevOps, Microservices and Cloud.
+Cloud-native applications are developed using agile practices, use continuous integration/continuous delivery to streamline deployment, are architected around team-aligned microservices, and leverage the cloud for rapid deployment at scale.

+Cloud-native doesn't change the principals around which solutions are chosen and so often avoiding vendor lock-in is key.
+Open source and open standards are essential enablers for avoiding vendors lock-in.

+Eclipse MicroProfile is a set of industry specifications for developing and deploying cloud-native Java Microservices.
+The specifications address the important challenges of cloud-native microservices, such as toleration of service failures, security, service metrics and health, and more.

+Each guide in this tutorial demonstrates how to address a particular cloud-native microservice need using MicroProfile technology and can be taken independently, or in the order they are introduced, below.

+If you have feedback on a specific guide, we'd appreciated a github issue or pull request against that guide, and similarly if you have feedback on this tutorial document.

 ### Creating a RESTful web service